Today we will talk mainly about Indian almond leaves (link to check the price on Amazon) also known as Terminalia catappa leaves.

 2. Indian Almond Leaves and Shrimp Diet

 Once the leaf is in a tank, a multitude of microorganisms will begin to colonize the leaf creating biofilm.
 Shrimp’s natural diet is a biofilm, having an extra place for that is highly beneficial to your shrimp.
 With time they will also eat the leaf itself as it breaks down (the stem is usually left behind).

 It’s a natural source of food just to give them that extra bit of nutrition.
 Also if you have snails in your aquarium, the snails will eat the leaves and poop.
 In their turn, shrimp will eat the poop which is very important to the natural diet.
 Variety is very important in the diet.

 Unfortunately, people are prone to underestimate the importance of a healthy shrimp diet.
 As a result, they often lose a lot of shrimp.
 If you give your shrimp the same food day after day, it will not work well for you and your shrimp.
 It is better to have at least 3 different kinds of foods and they will thank you with abundant progeny.

 Indian almond leaves just provide a natural alternative source of foods for your shrimp.
 You can read more about “How and what to feed your shrimp” right here.

 3. Antifungal Properties of Indian Almond Leaves for your Shrimp

 It makes your fish or shrimp more resistant to bacterial inflation because of the released compounds (which have antifungal and antibacterial properties).
 This will also help your shrimp to save from many parasites.
-Protection of the livestock is a number one priority for any aquarists.
+The protection of livestock is the number one priority for any aquarist.

 4. pH Control and Indian Almond Leaves